 Despite the fact that NB is a scalable algorithm, we would like to optimize the complexity and discard potentially irrelevant features.
 We decided to restrict the minimum occurrence for each feature, denoted as $\alpha$ and minimum number of letters in the feature as $\beta$ .
 We found that to keep high accuracy even features seen in 3 files were beneficial.
-To control the number of features, we filter them by the minimum number of letters $\beta$ .
-By random selection of short features we figured out that short strings denoted numbers and other random strings not related to the code.
+To control the number of features, we filter them by $\beta$ .
+By random selection of short features we figured out that short strings denoted numbers and other random strings unrelated to the code.
 The results of experiments with different thresholds are shown in Table III.
 By setting the threshold $\alpha = 3$ , we have a wider set of features and a better accuracy.
-The performance did not decrease much by setting a higher $\beta$ , but we benefited from discarding non-informative features.
-As stated in [29], omitting uncommon features is not the best strategy in this classifier.
+The performance did not decrease much by setting a higher $\beta$ , but we benefited from discarding noninformative features.
+As stated in [29], omitting infrequent features is not the best strategy in this classifier.